Photo: Diarmid Weir Photography

-I am a jeweller, silversmith, researcher, and Professor Emerita at Duncan of Jordanstone College of Art & Design part of the University of Dundee in Scotland.
+I am a jeweller, silversmith, researcher, and Professor Emerita of Ecological Metal Design at Duncan of Jordanstone College of Art & Design part of the University of Dundee in Scotland.

 My research is funded by various research councils including the Engineering and Physical Sciences Research Council, the Arts & Humanities Research Council and the Economic and Social Research Council.
-Other funders have included the Carnegie Trust for the Universities of Scotland, the Incorporation of Goldsmiths of the City of Edinburgh and the Goldsmiths Centre.
+Other funders have included the Carnegie Trust for the Universities of Scotland, the Incorporation of Goldsmiths of the City of Edinburgh and the Worshipful Company of Goldsmiths of the City of London.

 Full member Contemporary British Silversmiths